 - Energy Reform

-- The Rust Belt needs to be transformed into the Steel Valley once again.
+- We must kick the rust off of the so-called rust belt.
 Since President Trump eliminated the TPP and instituted a more effective and efficient EPA, Ohio has begun realizing growth in energy output.
 In many ways, the federal government can also restore the state’s rights to define the energy portfolio that best fits their state economy and energy demands.
 Ohio has a long term opportunity to be a leading exporter of natural gas.
 We should support this renaissance in our state to show the nation what energy independence can do for the American economy, our local supply chains, and our overall position in the world.